An improved central limit theorem for the empirical sliced Wasserstein distance: Simulations

 \section{Simulations}

-This section demonstrates the applicability of our method for statistical inference and examines the role of the random projection regime, determined by $\tau = \lim k / (k+ {\frac{nm}{n+m}})\in[0,1]$.
-We focus only on the two-sample setting because of its prominent importance in statistical applications.
-Provided the assumptions stated in the previous sections hold,
+This section demonstrates the applicability of our method for statistical inference and examines the role of the random projection regime, determined by $\tau = \lim k / (k+ {\tfrac{nm}{n+m}})\in[0,1]$.
+We focus on the two-sample setting because of its prominent importance in statistical applications.
+Provided the assumptions stated in the previous sections hold, one can define a consistent estimator $\hat v^2$ of the asymptotic variance in \eqref{TCL:finite_sliced_two_sample}, and given $\Delta>0$, if we define